EasyMode1991/cmc-indexer/README.md

 If you want to do some sentiment analysis on their social feeds then please have a look at <a href="www.google.com">this</a>

+To install this tool clone the repository, install docker and run the following command

+<code>docker build -t coinindex . </code>

+<code>docker run -v `pwd`:/src/results coinindex</code>
+followed by one of the arguments --new(urls for newest 100), --top (urls for top 100), --all (urls for every cryptotoken)